Cloudify-PS/manager-of-managers/README.md

 ### Extra files in the blueprint folder

-In order to be used both by the Tier 1 and Tier 2 managers, the CA certificate and key need to be located in the blueprint folder before the blueprint is uploaded to the Tier 2 manager.
+In order to be used both by the Tier 1 and Tier 2 managers, the external certificate and key need to be located in the blueprint folder before the blueprint is uploaded to the Tier 2 manager.
 This is in order to utilize the built-in `ctx.download_resource` functionality.
-The respective inputs for the cert and the key are `ca_cert` and `ca_key` (both could be set with secrets with the same names).
+The respective inputs for the cert and the key are `external_cert` and `external_key`.
 So if inside the `manager-of-managers` folder, create a new folder `ssl` and put the CA cert and key inside it, and then set, either via secrets or inputs this relative path. e.g.

 ```
 inputs:
-  ca_cert: ssl/ca_certificate.pem
-  ca_key: ssl/ca_key.pem
+  external_cert: ssl/external_certificate.pem
+  external_key: ssl/external_key.pem
 ```